Town of Davie: Phase 3 Reopening

 Davie Aquatic and Fitness Center

-Starting Monday, June 1, 2020, the Davie Aquatic and Fitness Center will be open for limited access to up to 50% capacity to members only.
-The pool will be open for lap swim only on a reservation basis.
+Davie Aquatic and Fitness Center will be open for limited access to up to 50% capacity.
+The hours of operations will be:

 - Sunday: Closed